Experience walk | Mount Saint Peter

 Counted all the loopholes?
 Then let's move on now.

-On the west side of the Fort, you can get to the top of the Plateau of Mount Saint peter via the stairs, or slightly more adventurous via the steep path.
-When you get to the top, be sure to see the red bench.
+On the west side of the Fortress, you can get to the top of the Plateau of Mount Saint Peter via the stairs, or slightly more adventurous via the steep path.
+When you reach the top, be sure to spot the red bench.
 Here you have a great view of the Fort and over the city.
 You can also see the many (church) towers from here, such as the red tower of Sint Janskerk (St. John's Church), the towers of Basilica Of Saint Servatius and Basilica of Our Lady.
-But you can also see the towers of the former government building (now Province House), which now houses the university.
+But you can also see the towers of the former governorate (provincial house), which now houses the university.
 Which towers can you still discover?

 -